InjectiveLabs/chainlink-injective/README.md

 # chainlink-injective

-OCR2 median reporting plugin integration demo with libocr2 and Cosmos module, tailored for Injective Chain.
+OCR2 median reporting plugin integration demo with libocr2 and the OCR Cosmos module, tailored for the Injective Chain.

-There is the instruction on running this oracle node.
+Below are the instructions on running this oracle node.

 ## Prepare the environment